Lets-Natter/query-engine/README.md

 ## Query Engine

 #### A minimal service to structure all services data to be passed to client.
+Currently parses [Natter](https://github.com/qasimabdullah404/natter-away) and [Cross Natter](https://github.com/qasimabdullah404/cross-natter)

 Run: